 If you are at least 16 years old , there is no previous training nor are there special licenses required to experience the thrill of wheel-to-wheel competition.
 If you are from Under 15 years old, see our Youth Racing Page for details on race certification.

-All racers must be at least 4 feet 10 inches tall and recommended to be not over 300 lbs in weight.
+All racers must be at least 4 feet 10 inches tall to race in our adult karts (4 feet tall for our Youth Karts) and recommended to be not over 300 lbs in weight.
 All participants need to sign our electronic release form at the track.
 A parent or legal guardian must sign for those under 18 years of age.
 For the safety of all racers, we reserve the right to control who may race for any reason.
 All racers must be able to effectively control the vehicle appropriately within the controlled race track area.
 If you have any concerns, it is your responsibility to discuss them with us before entering the track area.

 Arrive and be ready to go twenty (20) minutes prior to your scheduled race time.
 Prior to your first experience, each and every driver must attend the race and rules briefing video, so add an extra 5-10 minutes for this.

 All drivers must be able to show control of his/her vehicle.
 If you demonstrate behavior that indicates you are not in control, we reserve the right to stop you and in some cases ask you to exit the track area for your safety as well as the safety of our other racers and our staff.